 - Within the 10-county Detroit region there are 5 major airports and several airfields.

-- Wayne County’s Detroit Metropolitan Airport ranks as the 11th busiest airport in North America and 15th in the World for airport operations.
+- Detroit Metro Airport (DTW) ranks as the 12th busiest airport in North America and 17th in the World for airport operations.
 Detroit Metro annually has more movements than JKF or Laguardia in New York and Boston Logan Airport in Massachusetts.

 - Toledo Express Airport has the only heavy freight air sorting complex in North America and offers weekly cargo flights to Canada, Mexico, Australia, Germany and the Middle East.